 E. Existing conditions plan.
 The existing conditions plan shall be drawn showing scale and show the following:

-(1) All bearings which shall be true, magnetic, or grid, and the needle shown on the plan shall indicate this clearly; scale and legend; and date of the plan.
+(1) All bearings, which shall be true, magnetic, or grid, and the needle shown on the plan shall indicate this clearly; scale and legend; and date of the plan.

-(2) The location and elevation of the starting bench mark as well as at least one other bench mark.
-All elevations should preferably refer to US Coast and Geodetic Survey bench marks.
-However, if no such bench mark is convenient to the site, an assumed bench mark may be used.
+(2) The location and elevation of the starting benchmark as well as at least one other benchmark.
+All elevations should preferably refer to U.S. Coast and Geodetic Survey benchmarks.
+However, if no such benchmark is convenient to the site, an assumed benchmark may be used.
 One such benchmark shall be outside of the area to be disturbed.
 [Revised January 2013]

 (3) Locus map.
 A locus plan at an appropriate scale which may be one inch equals 1,000 feet shall be submitted showing the development tract in relation to at least two intersecting public ways.
 This must show the location of the site in relation to roads, etc. This may be a copy of part of the Zoning Map or the Assessors' map.
-[Revised January 2013]

 (4) Existing streets.
-The location, names and present widths of streets bounding, approaching or within reasonable proximity to the subdivision including all streets through which primary access to the subdivision will be obtained.
+The location, names and present widths of streets bounding, approaching or within reasonable proximity to the subdivision, including all streets through which primary access to the subdivision will be obtained.

 (5) Site boundaries as determined by a registered land surveyor.

 (6) Existing topography.
-The existing conditions plan shall show the site topography with contour lines at not greater than tenfoot intervals.
+The existing conditions plan shall show the site topography with contour lines at not greater than ten-foot intervals.
 Street and lot lines shall be shown to facilitate orientation.
 The surface elevation of all water bodies and wetlands within the tract shall be given, and ground surface shall be identified as to type, such as dense woods, open woods, brush, swamp, flowages, etc. All wetlands should have been properly flagged and the locations thereof shown.
 Brooks, ditches, walls and spot elevations of high and low points should be shown and identified.
 If any of the site is within the one-hundred-year floodplain, its limits shall be clearly indicated.
 Any additional information required by the Conservation Commission or the Board of Health shall also be shown.

 (7) Existing improvements.
 Data showing the location of all existing improvements to the site, including structures, underground infrastructure, roads, driveways, walks, parking areas, existing signs and landscaping.